sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 instance_scraper_credentials_file = <THE_CREDENTIALS_FILE_CONTENT>
 ```

-Use these credentials in the following way for the different cloud providers:
+Now we can use these credentials for the different cloud providers.

 ### Google

-First, you have to add the credentials to the Prometheus container of your Sourcegraph deployment.
+Credentials need to be added to the Prometheus container of your Sourcegraph deployment and a new scrape job needs to be added.

-In kubernetes deployments, this will look like the following:
-Mount the credentials file obtained from the `credentials` module, and point to it through an environment variable.
+In a Kubernetes deployment, credentials can be added by mounting the credentials file obtained from the `credentials` module in the last step, and pointing to it from an environment variable.

-First, create a secret called `prometheus-secrets` containing the credentials file content:
+**Step 1:** Create a secret called `prometheus-secrets` containing the credentials file content:

 ```yaml
 apiVersion: v1